Pastoralee/fisheye-sky-segmentation/README.md

 - Use the provided **`GSV_extract_dataset.ipynb`** notebook to fetch and process images directly from Google Street View.
 - Alternatively, call the utility functions in **`GSV_utils.py`** to programmatically download and assemble the images using the included panorama IDs.

-> **Note:** Downloading images requires a Google Street View API key and must comply with [Google’s Terms of Service](https://developers.google.com/maps/terms).
+> **Note:** Downloading images requires a Google Street View API key and must comply with [Google’s Terms of Service].

 ---